DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

                 - A rented space with power, cooling, and connectivity that can accept equipment as part of a recovery effort
         - **warm sites**: a warm site is better than a cold site because, in addition to the shell of a building, basic equipment is installed
             - a warm site contains the data links and preconfigured equipment necessary to begin restoring operations, but no usable data for information
+            - ✏️contain workstations, servers, and the communications circuits necessary to achieve operational status but require the 🎆restoration of data from backup.
             - unlike hot sites, however, warm sites do not typically contain copies of the client’s data
             - activation of a warm site typically takes at least 12 hours from the time a disaster is declared
             - It relies on shared storage and backups for recovery
         - **hot sites**: a fully operational offsite data processing facility equipped with hardware and software; a backup facility that is maintained in constant working order, with a full complement of servers, workstations, and comm links
             - a hot site is usually a subscription service
             - the data on the primary site servers is periodically or continuously replicated to corresponding servers at the hot site, ensuring that the hot site has up-to-date data
+            - ✏️contain workstations, servers, and the communications circuits necessary to achieve operational status as well as 🎆current data or near-­real-­time copies of the operational data
             - advantages:
                 - unsurpassed level of disaster recovery protection
             - disadvanages: